Network-Initialized Monte Carlo Based on Generative Neural Networks: Physical Models

 \subsection{3. \ \ Autocorrelation Function}

 The autocorrelation function for an observable $O$ is defined as:

-For MCMC, $i$ and $t$ denotes the simulation time, normally in units of the MC sweeps, and the averages are over the reference time $i$.
+For MCMC, $i$ and $t$ denotes the simulation time, normally in units of the MC sweeps (one sweep means doing flipping attempts over all the spins of the configuration), and the averages are over the reference time $i$.
 For Neural Network results, when computing the formal autocorrelation function, $i$ and $t$ simply refers to the serial numbers of the configurations.